mkidson/mkidson_obsidian_vault/VWS/Module 2 - Wildfire Basic Skills.md

 - Portable Pools
 - Natural Sources

 Water should be applied efficiently; only enough to extinguish fire.
-Different patters, pressures, techniques are used in different situations e.g. mop-up and active fire.
+Different patterns, pressures, techniques are used in different situations e.g. mop-up and active fire.
 This is done in part using different branches to create different types of spray.

 ### Jet
 - Unbroken stream of water from the branch or nozzle.